vacp2p/rfc/content/docs/rfcs/46/README.md

 ## Roll-out Phase

-During the roll-out phase of Tor push, during which only a few nodes use Tor push, attackers can narrow down the senders of Tor messages to the set of gossipsub nodes that do not originate messages.
+During the roll-out phase of Tor Push, during which only a few nodes use Tor Push, attackers can narrow down the senders of Tor messages to the set of gossipsub nodes that do not originate messages.
 Nodes who want anonymity guarantees even during the roll-out phase can use separate network interfaces for their default context and Tp-context, respectively.
 For the best protection, these contexts should run on separate physical machines.